 The main actions of the project include

-• the creation of a network of small farm supplementary feeding sites to mitigate
+• the creation of a network of small farm supplementary feeding sites to mitigate the food shortage;

 • the establishment of a trained dog unit to combat the use of poisoned baits;

 • The reinforcement of the wildlife rehabilitation center in Bonassai

 • the release of 60 griffon vultures that entered rehabilitation centers in Spain, to restock the small population in Sardinia.

 This weekend a 3 year old female griffon vulture that had been found weakened in Sardinia was tagged and released within the project, in collaboration with the VCF – see photos.
 The bird was named Helmar.

 The VCF has already transported the first 17 griffon vultures to be released – they are now in their acclimatization aviary, and other birds will be tagged soon.
 This will be important to confirm if griffons sue the new supplementary feeding sites, their preferred foraging areas and also any eventual mortality.

 You can download the programme of the workshop below.